Roger Davies (talent manager): Sade (1991–present)

-Sade's released "The Best of Sade" on October 31, 1994 and went on to quadruple platinum in the US.
+Sade's released The Best of Sade on 31 October 1994, and went on to become quadruple platinum in the US.

-November 2000 the band released their fifth studio album, Lovers Rock, attaining triple platinum status and won a Grammy Award for best pop vocal album in 2002.
-A North American tour followed.
+November 2000 the band released their fifth studio album, Lovers Rock, attaining triple platinum status and winning a Grammy Award for best pop vocal album in 2002.
+A North American tour followed, and was filmed at the Arrowhead Pond, Anaheim, California on 20 September 2001 and at the Great Western Forum, Inglewood, California on 21 September 2001 as part of the band's Lovers Rock Tour.
+Davies is credited as management on the Lovers Live CD/DVD released March 2002.

-After an extended break, Sade's sixth studio album Soldier of Love was released February 2010.
-It debuted at #1 in 16 countries including the US.
+After an extended break, Sade's sixth studio album, Soldier of Love, was released February 2010.
+It debuted at No. 1 in 16 countries, including the US.
 The title track won the Grammy Award for Best R&B performance by a group.